AnyLog-co/xompass-pi-webapi-browser/README.md

 * **modules/**  folder contains all modules used.
 One module for each PI object handling (elements, templates, tags, databases, etc)
 * **modules/interface.js**  module implements the PI WebAPI main calls reading and prepares all the objects (maps) to allow the Hierarchy Reading

+## WebAPI Requirements
+WebAPI must have Basic Authenticaiton Enabled

 ## TODO
-* Since this is a spin-off from another project requires the following
+* Since this is a cut-off from another project requires the following
+* Implement JWT authroization
 * Cleaning of interface.js module and better encapsulation (create more modules maybe needed)
 * Cleaning of comments
 * Removing unused variables